Run restore#

 Step 2 - Backup#

-There are two backup selection ways:
+There are two backup selection methods:

 Selected backup method#